0x736E/regex-file-search/README.md

 npm run search -- --help

 usage: search [options]
---help                : this message --inputDir='filePath' : specify a path to search for matches --perfMode            : disable performance mode
+--help                    : this message --inputDir='filePath'     : specify a path to search for matches --outputFile='filePath'   : specify a path to output results in a file --perfMode                : disable performance mode
 ```

 ### Example usage